-The School of Music at University of Puget Sound is uniquely positioned to prepare students for professional careers in music and support non-majors interested in continuing their study.
-University of Puget Sound is one of the few liberal arts colleges in the country with a conservatory-style School of Music.
-Our active faculty of artist-teachers, scholars, and creative professionals work together to train the whole musician—to help students achieve an equal excellence in both performance and musical understanding.
+The School of Music is uniquely positioned to prepare students for professional careers in music and support non-majors interested in continuing their study.
+Puget Sound is one of the few liberal arts colleges in the country with a conservatory-style School of Music.
+Our active faculty of artist-teachers, scholars, and creative professionals work together to train the whole musician—to help students achieve and excellence in both performance and musical understanding.

-Through our Bachelor of Music degrees (in performance, music education, and with elective studies in business) and Bachelor of Arts degree, our students gain the skills and experience to go on to the finest graduate schools or pursue careers in performance, teaching, scholarship, music business, or other music-related fields.
-Our nine choral and instrumental ensembles, multiple chamber groups, stage productions, and numerous music clubs offer many opportunities to perform.
+Through Bachelor of Music degrees (in performance, in music education, and with elective studies in business) and Bachelor of Arts degrees, students gain the skills and experience to go on to the finest graduate schools or pursue careers in performance, teaching, scholarship, music business, or other music-related fields.
+Nine choral and instrumental ensembles, multiple chamber groups, stage productions, and numerous music clubs offer many opportunities to perform.
 Even if you choose to major in another subject, double major, or minor in music, there are rich possibilities for continued musical study and performance here in our School of Music.

 Community Music Department